At a Glance

 Directions:

 By car from I-83 South or North, exit onto Northern Parkway Westbound.
-At the first stoplight, turn left onto Greenspring Avenue.
-Continue south on Greenspring Avenue, past the traffic light at the intersection of Cylburn Avenue and Greenspring Avenue, then turn left into the Arboretum gates.
+Make the first left onto Cylburn Avenue, going south (there is no traffic light at this intersection.
+Cylburn Avenue will bring you to a traffic light at Greenspring Avenue; turn left and then make the next immediate left into the Arboretum gates.
 Follow the entrance road to parking.

-By Light Rail: the closest stop is Cold Spring Lane, at 1700 W. Cold Spring Lane.
+By MTA Light Rail: the closest stop is at 1700 W. Cold Spring Lane.
+See schedule for this stop.

 Nearby Sites: